Contextual Search in the Presence of Adversarial Corruptions

 \section{Abstract}

 We study contextual search, a generalization of binary search in higher dimensions, which captures settings such as feature-based dynamic pricing.
-Standard game-theoretic formulations of this problem assume that agents act in accordance with a specific behavioral model.
-In practice however, some agents may not subscribe to the dominant behavioral model or may act in ways that seem to be \emph{arbitrarily irrational}.
-Existing algorithms heavily depend on the behavioral model being (approximately) accurate for all agents and have poor performance in the presence of even a few such arbitrarily irrational agents.
+Standard formulations of this problem assume that agents act in accordance with a specific homogeneous response model.
+In practice however, some responses may be adversarially corrupted.
+Existing algorithms heavily depend on the assumed response model being (approximately) accurate for all agents and have poor performance in the presence of even a few such arbitrary misspecifications.

-We initiate the study of contextual search when some of the agents can behave in ways inconsistent with the underlying behavioral model.
+We initiate the study of contextual search when some of the agents can behave in ways inconsistent with the underlying response model.
 In particular, we provide two algorithms, one based on multidimensional binary search methods and one based on gradient descent.
-We show that these algorithms attain near-optimal regret guarantees in the absence of irrational agents and their performance degrades gracefully with the number of such agents, providing the first results for contextual search in any adversarial noise model.
+We show that these algorithms attain near-optimal regret in the absence of adversarial corruptions and their performance degrades gracefully with the number of such agents, providing the first results for contextual search in any adversarial noise model.
 Our techniques draw inspiration from learning theory, game theory, high-dimensional geometry, and convex analysis.